ChrisJefferson/stacscheck/manuals/specification.rst

 tests, see :ref:`Advice for writing tests <advice>` for some suggestions and best practices for writing good tests.

-There are four different types of tests.
-The type of a test effects how `stacscheck` runs it, and interprets the output.
-The beginning of the name of a script identifies its type:
+There are five different types of tests.
+The type of a test is determined by the beginning of the script's filename:

 -  Names starting ``build`` are *build scripts*.
 This type of test succeeds if the return value of the script is zero.
 If a build script